WMCSameeraGroup/pyqmmm/readme.md

   1           H         HW            37                "Water H"
 ```

-For instance, oxygen in water molecule is identified as atomtype `36` in amoeba09 force field and as `OW` in Gaussian.
+For instance, oxygen in water molecule is identified as `OW` in Gaussian16 and atomtype `36` in amoeba09 force field.

 ```bash
 # file: waterbox.com